dark-Echo0/Build-a-Three-Tier-Web-App/README.md

 ## Presentation tier

-For the presentation tier, I will set up my website files by storing it in the s3 bucket and setting up my cloudfront for faster content delivery because presentation tier is responsible for displaying the website to the users.
+For the presentation tier, I configured my website files by storing it in the s3 bucket and cloudfront for faster content delivery because presentation tier is responsible for displaying the website to the users.

 I accessed my delivered website by adding a policy on my S3 bucket a read access to cloudfront origin access control.